Setting up OSSEC alerts¶

 The SMTP relay that you use should support SASL authentication and SMTP TLS protocols TLSv1.2, TLSv1.1, and TLSv1.
 Most enterprise email solutions should be able to meet those requirements.

-These are the values you must specify in
+Below are the values you must specify in to configure OSSEC correctly.

 smtp_relay_port(typically 25, 587, or 465. must support TLS encryption)